Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Main estimates

-Once we have proved \eqref{mainstep.n.eq.diff}, we can absorb all of the $n$-dependent terms on RHS~\eqref{mainstep.n.eq.diff} back into the left, at the expense of doubling the constants in front of the remaining terms.
-After this absorbing and taking the square root, we conclude \eqref{PRECISE.n.high.est}.
+Once we have proved \eqref{mainstep.n.eq.diff}, we absorb the first two terms on RHS~\eqref{mainstep.n.eq.diff} back into the left, at the expense of doubling the constants in front of the remaining terms.
+Afterward, taking the square root, we conclude \eqref{PRECISE.n.high.est}.
 We then sum the square of \eqref{PRECISE.n.high.est} over all $\iota$ with $|\iota|=N$ and take the square root, thereby concluding, in view of Definition~\ref{D:SOLUTIONNORMS}, the desired estimate \eqref{n.high.est}.

 It remains for us to prove \eqref{mainstep.n.eq.diff}.
-We integrate equation \eqref{E:ELLIPTICDIFFERENTIALLAPSEID} over $\mathbb{T}^{\mydim}$ with respect to $dx$, note that the integrals of the last {two} terms on RHS~\eqref{E:ELLIPTICDIFFERENTIALLAPSEID} vanish, use the Cauchy--Schwarz inequality for integrals, and use the estimate $\| n \|_{L^{\infty}(\Sigma_t)} \leq 2$ (which follows from the bootstrap assumptions) to obtain
+We integrate equation \eqref{E:ELLIPTICDIFFERENTIALLAPSEID} over $\mathbb{T}^{\mydim}$ with respect to $dx$, note that the integrals of the last {two} terms on RHS~\eqref{E:ELLIPTICDIFFERENTIALLAPSEID} vanish, use the Cauchy--Schwarz inequality for integrals, and use the estimate $\| n \|_{L^{\infty}(\Sigma_t)} \leq 2$ (which follows from the bootstrap assumptions) to obtain: